Procurify adds approval controls. LineNow removes work.

 Where LineNow fits

-LineNow is the SMB-native opposite: starts with consumption (POS sync), builds the order recommendation, generates the PO, parses the reply, posts the bill.
+LineNow is the SMB-native opposite: starts with consumption (POS sync), builds the order recommendation, generates the PO, parses the reply, and stages the bill for accounting handoff.
 Approvals are optional, not required.
-Setup is two clicks, not two weeks.

 The closed-loop architecture means the buyer touches three moments: approve cart, click send, confirm receipt.
-Everything else — supplier reply parsing, status updates, ETA tracking, price changes, substitution handling, invoice ingestion, COGS classification, bill push — is automatic.
+Between those controls, supplier replies, status updates, ETA changes, substitutions, receiving variance, invoice context, COGS classification, and bill push stay attached to the living PO as reviewable state.

 The two layers of AI bring enterprise-grade supplier-communications patterns into an SMB workflow.
 Layer 1: agentic supplier monitoring across email, WhatsApp, EDI, and web portals — the same problem class addressed by Microsoft's Dynamics 365 Supplier Communications Agent.
 Layer 2: a conversational chatbot with custom report templates and an AI order builder.